PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Experiments

-We adopted Qwen2.5-VL-7B as the backbone of our reward model and fine-tuned it using CER.
-The visual encoder is frozen during training, while the language model and adapter modules are fully trainable.
-We used a learning rate of $1\times10^{-5}$ and a batch size of 64.
+We adopted Qwen3-VL-8B as the backbone of our reward model and fine-tuned it on the SER dataset.
+Specifically, the LLM and aligner parts are optimized using LoRA with a rank of 16 and an alpha value of 64.
+The learning rate is set to $2\times10^{-4}$, and the batch size is 32.
 All experiments are conducted on 8 NVIDIA A800 GPUs.